BEAR PATH FARM

 Incorporating compost into soil effectively locks up carbon in the form of organic matter and ultimately humus which can last for many years or even decades.
 This is just another very positive way of offsetting greenhouse gas emissions from the combustion of fossil fuels.

-Unlike commercial NPK fertilizers, the nitrogen in compost is in a slow release form and will have minimal negative impact upon surface or ground water supplies. baby bird
+Unlike commercial NPK fertilizers, the nitrogen in compost is in a slow release form and will have minimal negative impact upon surface or ground water supplies.

-pricing & delivery ordering nutrient analysis soil testing soil food web
+compost use notes soil testing soil food web